mvallealvear/mooc-phonegap_app_gestos/README.md

-# A Blank PhoneGap App
+# A simple PhoneGap App

+    Simple example to test a recognition of gestures mobile app.
+    This code use FastClick & HammerJS libreries.

 ## Usage